shuxjweb/causal-ai/README.md

 # do(Y)
 AI systems have been criticized for not being truly intelligent at all.
-They learn fast but reason lazily, thus tend to have biases and poor generalization.
+They learn fast but reason lazily, thus tend to be biased, have poor generalization and vulnerable to adversarial attacks.
 There has been a recent explosion in papers attempting to solve this by using causal inference theories.
 This repo bridges the gap between researchers and the progress in this field.

 Everyone in Github is welcomed to contribute to this collection.